thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## Behaviour integrators

-`MFEM/MGIS` allows to assign distinct behaviors to each material.
+`MFEM/MGIS` allows the assignment of distinct behaviours to each material.
 To achieve this, a special nonlinear formulation has been implemented which delegates the computations of residual and jacobian terms on each material to so-called behaviour integrators.